zacharyluck/zacharyluck.github.io/_posts/2021-12-31-hacking-creatures-of-sonaria.md

 ---
-title: Hacking Roblox: Creatures of Sonaria
+title: Hacking Roblox - Creatures of Sonaria
 subtitle: Or, how I stopped fighting arrays and learned to love the vector.
 ---